JayShower/ArcPathGenerator/README.md

 -I would like to eventually include ideas from this paper: https://www.researchgate.net/publication/221592023_G3_Transition_Curve_Between_Two_Straight_Lines

--^ that would be neat to do that.
+^ it would be neat to do that.
 If someone wants to work with me on that, that would be great.
+I have a general idea of what's going on in that paper (connect two monotonically increasing in curvature bezier curves with an arc) but have no idea how I would go about implementing that.